This page may contain affiliate links, see our disclaimer here.

 More on birds of Crete

 The Ideon Andron has been excavated by Giannis and Efi Sakellarakis, respected Cretan archaeologists.
-Mr Sakellarakis is the former director of the Archaeological Museum of Iraklion and has authored the books on Cretan archaeology; Digging for the Past and Archanes: Minoan Crete in a New Light.
+Mr Sakellarakis is the former director of the Archaeological Museum of Heraklion and has authored the books on Cretan archaeology; Digging for the Past and Archanes: Minoan Crete in a New Light.

 There have been many archaeological finds in Ideon Andron cave, some of them are mentioned below and can be seen at the Heraklion Archaeological Museum.